Stahlneckr/simple-profanity-filter/README.md

 # simple-profanity-filter

-A very simply profanity filter.
+A very simple JS profanity filter.
 Replaces profanity with asterisk.
 The module currently uses the Google list of bad words as default.
 Adding/replacing the dictionary coming soon.

 ## Installation